When is the application deadline?

 What does EOCA require in a reference?

-EOCA requires at least one (preferably two) letters of recommendation from organisations that have provided funding to you in the past and who you would not mind us contacting, if your project is shortlisted.
+EOCA requires TWO letters of recommendation from organisations that have provided funding to you in the past and who you would not mind us contacting, if your project is shortlisted.
 The letters must outline how they have funded you in the past and how they worked with you.
 Your referees must know you and be able to comment on relevant projects you have implemented, as well as the effectiveness of those projects.